Mikerniker/100_Days_of_Python/Day80/README.md

 ### The challenge

-- Analyze a dataset on different clinics
+- Analyze a dataset on the number of births and maternal deaths throughout the 1840s.

 ## Table of contents